Timur: Personality

 I would give the cities of Samarkand and Bukhara.

 Timur upbraided him for this verse and said, "By the blows of my well tempered sword I have conquered the greater part of the world to enlarge Samarkand and Bukhara, my capitals and residences; and you, pitiful creature, would exchange these two cities for a mole."
 Hafez, undaunted, replied, "It is by similar generosity that I have been reduced, as you see, to my present state of poverty."
-It is reported that the King was pleased by the witty answer and the poet departed with magnificent gifts.
+It is reported that he was pleased by the witty answer, and the poet departed with magnificent gifts.

-There is a shared view that Timur's real motive for his campaigns was his imperialistic ambition, as expressed by his statement: "The whole expanse of the inhabited part of the world is not large enough to have two kings."
-However, besides Iran, Timur simply plundered the states he invaded with a purpose of enriching his native Samarqand and neglected the conquered areas, which may have resulted in a relatively quick disintegration of his Empire after his death.
+There is a widely held view that Timur's real motive for his campaigns was imperial ambition, as expressed in his statement: "The whole expanse of the inhabited part of the world is not large enough to have two kings."
+However, while Timur employed a centralized administrative structure in his core territories of Central Asia and Iran which combined Turko-Mongol nomadic traditions with a Persian bureaucratic apparatus, beyond Iran, Timur plundered the states he invaded to enrich his native Samarqand and neglected the conquered areas, which may have contributed to the fragmentation of the empire after his death.

 Timur used Persian expressions in his conversations often, and his motto was the Persian phrase rāstī rustī (راستی رستی, meaning "truth is safety" or "veritas salus").
 He is credited with the invention of the Tamerlane chess variant, played on a 10×11 board.